isaacs/blog.izs.me/src/posts/technical-debt-is-a-choice.md

 stuff" over "invest in elegance/maintainability".

 In software development, elegance and maintainability are not free!
-They have cost, that's why you have to _invest_ in them.
+They have costs, that's why you have to _invest_ in them.
 Time and attention are valuable limited resources.
 If you're not sure what you should be building in the first place, why pay extra for it?